Deutsch

 Bachelor

-In the bachelor biology program our research group participates to the module “The Cell” and organizes a key qualification course in the 4th semester with the topic: “Gene technology and its acceptance by the society”.
+In the bachelor biology program our research group participates to the 1st semester module “The Cell” and organizes a key qualification course in the 4th semester with the topic: “Gene technology and its acceptance by the society”.
 In later semesters, we offer practical courses that focus on the regulation of membrane transport in plant cells.
-Finally, an extended practical course is provided, which is used as a foundation for the bachelor thesis.
+Finally, an extended practical course is provided, which can be used by the student as a foundation for the bachelor thesis.

 1th Semester